letsdig/BCRST2000/README.md

 This setup is also suitable for any other device so its not strictly reserved to a BCR2000 user.

+This setup is useful if one have a lot of folders full of loops or samples (128 banks per track and max 128 sounds per bank).
+If you folder exceed 128 samples/loops in one folder just split it in two different folders.

 # {optional}
 - Linux is the default system used in this project